 Why is Fitting for Length Important?

-Playing with clubs that are either too short or too long can cause a golfer to change their stance or swing in ways that could negatively affect their swing.
+Playing with clubs that are either too short or too long can cause a golfer to change their stance or swing in ways that could negatively affect the outcome.
 It can lead to subconscious swing compensations that can result in inconsistent ball striking.

-Only by using the correct golf club length will players be able to assume a proper stance that will allow them to make the right swing action, which will give them the best chance to make solid and consistent contact.
+Only when the length of the club is correct, calibrated to the golfer's height, will players be able to assume a proper stance that will allow them to make the right swing action, which will give them the best chance to have consistency in their ball striking.

 There are important shaft length considerations to consider for both the driver and the irons.

 The length of the shaft in your driver is extremely important, as it plays a big role in determining how fast you can swing the club, the club’s path and angle of attack and, ultimately, how well you’re able to make center-face contact.

 A simple analysis of the physics of the golf swing makes it clear that, all things being equal, the longer the shaft, the faster the club head speed.
 Put another way, a longer shaft will generate more distance than a shorter shaft.
 In large part, this explains why standard shaft lengths in drivers have continued to increase over the years.
 Club manufacturers always want to be able to “sell” distance for marketing appeal.
 And golfers, who are always looking for ways to squeeze out a few extra yards on their drives, have happily gone along with this trend.

 Many years ago, the standard club length for drivers was 43”.
 Today it is 45”, and some manufacturers have even gone to 45 1/2” as their norm.